michifx512/FM-MidiWing/README.md

 - [ ] [optional] Add 6pin DIN for external device

 ### Code Mods:
-- [x] Better Fader Correction (my pots are some shitty ones from Aliexpress, they have a strange resistance curve, something like the "4B" graph: https://islproducts.com/wp-content/uploads/potentiometer-resistance-taper-b-series-table.png)
+- [x] Better Fader Correction (my pots are some cheap ones from Aliexpress, they have a strange resistance curve, something like the "4B" graph: https://islproducts.com/wp-content/uploads/potentiometer-resistance-taper-b-series-table.png)
 - [ ] Communication between Teensy 4.1 and ESP32
 - [ ] Save Options on Flash
 - [ ] MultiCore Programming on Esp32